 If you are from a non-EU country, you will have to apply for a proper resident visa when you move to Germany.
 In my case, I quit my job in Hong Kong and moved to Germany to study.
 I had to apply for a study visa at the German embassy in Hong Kong before flying to Germany.
 After I arrived in Germany, I had to apply for an extended residence permit at the foreign nationals office in Germany within three months.

 To apply for the visa, you will need to show your health insurance and your financial proof, i.e. proof of income or sufficient initial funds that can cover your living expenses in Germany.
-If you are from certain countries, you may even need to have a blocked bank account to ensure you have sufficient money every month.
+If you are from a non-EU country, you may also need to have a blocked bank account to ensure you have sufficient money every month.
+For more details, check this out: Best Blocked Bank Account in Germany – Compare the Top 3

 Depending on your situation, you will need different types of visas to move to Germany.
 For example, study visa, family reunion visa, work visa, business visa, etc. Besides, the visa requirements can be very different between countries.
 It is important that you consult the German embassy in your home country for any questions you have regarding your visa.